rutwiz/minesweeper-AI/README.md

 ## Try it yourself

-Download repository and run the runner.py file
+Clone repository and run the runner.py file